Harrison Central High School (Mississippi)

-Harrison Central High School is a 6A public high school located near Lyman, Mississippi, United States.
-As of the 2020–21 school year, it has a student body of 1,622 students and 144 faculty.
-The principal is Kelly Fuller.
+Harrison Central High School is a 7A public high school located near Lyman, Mississippi, United States.
+As of the 2023-24 school year, it has a student body of 1,508.
+The principal is Rachel Burt.

 History

 In 1957, Harrison County consolidated several community-based high schools to create Harrison Central High School on the present-day Lyman Elementary Campus of Harrison County School District.
 As the community grew, a new Harrison Central High School was constructed in 1967.
 The new campus houses grades 9-12.
 To help with overcrowding at this campus, the school district built West Harrison High School in 2008 in western Harrison County, MS.

 Academics and Courses

 Harrison Central provides students with numerous opportunities with both Advanced Placement Courses and also Dual Credit Courses in partnership at the nearby Harrison County Campus for Mississippi Gulf Coast Community College (MGCCC).
-Similarly, students can also enroll in Collegiate Academy to earn up to 60 hours of college credit, allowing for students to graduate with an Associate's Degree.
+Similarly, students can also enroll in Collegiate Academy to earn up to 60 hours of college credit, allowing for students to graduate with an associate degree.

 Students can also apply and participate in the on-campus Harrison County Career & Technical Education Center.
 Students can apply during their sophomore or junior year and must continue the program for 2 years.
 The Center services students from the nearby West Harrison and D'Iberville high schools, meaning Harrison Central students can work with peers from different high schools.
 Vocational programs offered include Automotive Technology; Business, Marketing, and Finance; Construction and Carpentry; Engineering and Robotics; Health Science; Precision Machining; Teacher Academy; and Welding.
 Students enrolled can also qualify for membership in the National Technical Honor Society chapter after completing their first year.